daquexian/faster-rwkv/README.md

 ### Android Demo

 Run one of the following commands in Termux to download prebuilt executables and models automatically.
-The download script supports continuely downloading partially downloaded files, so feel free to ctrl-C and restart it if the speed is too slow.
+The download script supports continuely downloading partially downloaded files, so feel free to Ctrl-C and restart it if the speed is too slow.

 Executables, 1.5B CHNtuned int8 model, 1.5B CHNtuned int4 model and 0.1B world int8 model: